 - Long-term capital growth: National property values have increased significantly over the past decade, and the current outlook suggests that they will continue to rise.
 While a negatively geared property does mean making a short-term loss, the investor can offset the losses by benefiting from the long-term capital gain of selling the property once its value increases.

-How negative gearing works with tax depreciation
+How does negative gearing work with tax depreciation

 Tax depreciation deductions can change a previously positively geared property to be negatively geared without incurring a further loss as depreciation is a non-cash deduction.
 Below is a simplified example to show how this works: